digitaldesigndj/boundstar-content/index.html.md

 ## <a href="http://forum.boundstar.com/register" target="_blank">Register</a> to Get Started!
 ## <a href="http://forum.boundstar.com" target="_blank">Boundstar Forums</a>!
- Just a note that the forums and registration are in alpha stage- if you have problem please contact masondyoung@gmail.com and I can jump right on it :P
+ Just a note that the forums and registration are in alpha stage- Have an issue? contact [masondyoung@gmail.com](masondyoung@gmail.com) and I can jump right on it!

 ###<p><a href="http://community.playstarbound.com/index.php?threads/boundstar-an-open-starbound-server.60797/">Our chucklefish forum thread!</a></p>
 <script src="http://starbound-servers.net/embed.js?id=313&type=votes&size=small"></script>